Ermin17/pautoskip/README.md

 ## Disclaimer

 PAutoSkip is not affiliated with or endorsed by Spotify.
+PAutoSkip does not modify or provide any new features beyond those available within the Spotify app itself.

 ## Contributing